Syncrossus/Scopus-Query-Compiler/README.md

 The number you type after `#` is simply the number of the line number of the targeted query.

-You can theoretically nest as many query references as you want, as long as you have no circular or self-references.
-Self-references are detected and cause an exception, but circular references are as of yet unhandled.
+You can theoretically nest as many query references as you want, as long as you have no circular or self-references (these are detected and cause an exception).

 % denotes a comment and is ignored.